Jin Zhuanglong

-He was an alternate member of the 17th and 18th Central Committee of the Chinese Communist Party, and a member of the 19th Central Committee of the Chinese Communist Party.
+He was an alternate of the 17th and 18th Central Committee of the Chinese Communist Party, and a member of the 19th Central Committee of the Chinese Communist Party.
 He was a representative of the 19th National Congress of the Chinese Communist Party and is a representative of the 20th National Congress of the Chinese Communist Party.

 Biography

 Jin was born in the town of Lincheng, Dinghai County (now Dinghai District of Zhoushan), Zhejiang, in March 1964.
 He attended the Zhejiang Zhoushan High School.

-He graduated from Beihang University majoring in winged missile design in 1986 before gaining a master's degree in engineering from Shanghai Academy of Spaceflight Technology in 1989.
-He went on to receive his doctor's degree in economics from Fudan University in 2003.
-He also studied at the Central Party School of the Chinese Communist Party.
+Jin received a Bachelor of Engineering with a major in winged missile design from Beihang University in 1986, a Master of Engineering from the Shanghai Academy of Spaceflight Technology in 1989, and a Doctor of Economics in industrial economics from Fudan University in 2003.
+He took training classes at the Central Party School from 1997 to 1998, from 2007 to 2008, and in 2010.

-Jin joined the Chinese Communist Party (CCP) in May 1984.
+Jin joined the Chinese Communist Party in May 1984.
 Starting in June 1989, he successively served as a technician, engineering team leader, deputy director of the research office, assistant engineer, engineer, senior engineer, and researcher at the Eighth Design Department of Shanghai Aerospace Bureau.
 He moved up the ranks to become deputy director in May 1993 and director in February 1996.
 He rose to become director of Shanghai Aerospace Bureau (now Shanghai Academy of Spaceflight Technology) in January 1998.

 In June 1999, he was assigned to the China Aerospace Science and Technology Corporation, becoming deputy general manager in December 2001.

 In June 2004, he was appointed secretary-general of the Commission for Science, Technology and Industry for National Defense, in addition to serving as deputy director of the China National Space Administration.
 In July 2005, he was made deputy director of the Commission for Science, Technology and Industry for National Defense, concurrently serving as deputy leader of the Preparatory Team for the Large Passenger Aircraft Project.